ellenyim8/ellenyim8/README.md

 - **Interests: Cybersecurity, Data Analytics, Data Science**

 - I’m currently seeking for job interviews.
-Please reach out and connect with me for any entry to associate -level, full-time opportunities as a Data Analyst, Cyber Analyst, or even continuing my role as an Administrative Assistant.
+Please reach out and connect with me for any entry-level, full-time opportunities as a Data Analyst, Cyber Analyst, or even continuing my role as an Administrative Assistant.

 - 👯 I’m looking to collaborate with anyone whether to network or work on a project.